Maryland Labor Secretary Tiffany P. Robinson should resign.

 Speaking of phone calls, several people say they still cannot reach a live customer service agent at Maryland’s Labor Department.

-In February, A Miner Detail reported that unemployment claimants were treated to a not-so-fun game of telephone round-robin.
+In February 2021, A Miner Detail reported that unemployment claimants suffered through a telephone round-robin disaster.

 What was Tiffany Robinson’s solution?